EgoEnv: Human-centric environment representations from egocentric video: Implementation and training details

 We present additional details for the approaches in \refsec{sec:downstream} of the main paper.
 The full list of hyperparameters are in \reftbl{tbl:supp_downstream_hyperparams}.

-\textbf{Room prediction models.} As mentioned in \refsec{sec:results_room_pred} of the main paper, for our baseline \SC{Vanilla} model, we build on the wide ResNet-18 model from \cite{zhou2017places}.
+\textbf{Room prediction models.} As mentioned in \refsec{sec:results_room_pred} of the main paper, for our \SC{PlacesCNN} baseline model, we build a classifier on top of features from the wide ResNet-18 model from \cite{zhou2017places}.
 We use the authors \href{https://github.com/CSAILVision/places365}{existing code} and their provided pretrained models to initialize the model.
 The classifier head is a 2-layer MLP with hidden dimension $512$.
 The backbone is frozen and only the classifier is fine-tuned. $N=8$ frames around the target frame are used to provide additional context.
 The features are max-pooled before classification.

 For our models, we use the target frame as the query to produce a single environment-feature, which is then concatenated with all $N=8$ frames and aggregated following \refeqn{eqn:aggregate}.
-This new, enhanced input is fed into the \SC{Vanilla} model as described above.
+This new, enhanced input is fed into the baseline model as described above.

-We train all models for 30 epochs on Matterport3D~\cite{chang2017matterport3d} and 50 epochs on HouseTours~\cite{chang2020semantic} with learning rate $1e-4$ using the Adam optimizer.
+We train all models for 80 epochs with learning rate $1e-4$ using the Adam optimizer.
 The full list of hyperparameters are in \reftbl{tbl:supp_downstream_hyperparams} (left)

-\textbf{Episodic memory retrieval models.} As mentioned in \refsec{sec:results_nlq} of the main paper, for our baseline \SC{Vanilla} model, we build on the 2D-TAN model from \cite{zhang2020learning}.
-We use an \href{https://github.com/chenjoya/2dtan}{existing implementation} based on the authors original code.
-Visual inputs are encoded as $N=256$ clip features, created by adaptive average pooling of image features from a ResNet-50 model pretrained on ImageNet.
-The natural language query is encoded using a 2-layer LSTM model.
-The visual and language features are provided to the 2D-TAN model to generate moment predictions.
-Please see the original paper for the model workflow~\cite{zhang2020learning}.
+\textbf{Episodic memory retrieval models.} As mentioned in \refsec{sec:results_nlq} of the main paper, we build on the VSLNet model from \cite{zhang2020span}.
+We use an \href{https://github.com/EGO4D/episodic-memory}{existing implementation} based on the authors original code.
+Visual inputs are encoded as $N=128$ clip features, created by adaptive average pooling of SlowFast-R50 clip features.
+Note that for MP3D we use ResNet-50 features as the walkthroughs contain discrete agent steps, rather than smooth video frames.

-For our models, we select the center frame of each of the $N=256$ inputs and use them as query frames to produce $N=256$ environment features.
-Each pair of input feature and environment feature are aggregated following \refeqn{eqn:aggregate}, and then input to the 2D-TAN model described above.
+For our models, we select the center frame of each of the $N=128$ inputs and use them as query frames to produce $N=128$ environment features.
+Each pair of input feature and environment feature is aggregated following \refeqn{eqn:aggregate}, and then input to the VSLNet model described above.
+Note that we perform this aggregation \emph{after} the video affine and feature encoding layers in VSLNet.

-We train all models for 60 epochs on both datasets with a learning rate of $1e-3$ using the Adam optimizer.
-The full list of hyperparameters are in \reftbl{tbl:supp_downstream_hyperparams} (right)
+We train all models for 200 epochs with a learning rate of $1e-4$ using the Adam optimizer.
+The full list of hyperparameters are in \reftbl{tbl:supp_downstream_hyperparams} (right).